4 Hair and Makeup Trends to Flaunt This Fall

 MAKEUP, GARETH WARD – Achieve sultry eyes with cooler colors.
 Using a touch of purple will make your eyes look greener.
 Pair with a darker eye pencil to line just the outside of the eyes at the top and bottom of the lid to create the illusion of larger eyes.
 For a glowing complexion, stick with a neutral blush, a bit of contour around the face and a highlighting powder on the upper cheekbones and below the brow.
 As a rule of thumb, go with a light lip and matte finish when dealing with dramatic eye makeup.
 You want to keep the focus on those pretty peepers!

 Salon Eva Michelle is located at 118 Newbury Street in Boston.
-Book your appointment now: salonevamichelle.com/appointmentsThis post is a sponsored collaboration between Salon Eva Michelle and Boston magazine's advertising department.
+Book your appointment now: salonevamichelle.com/appointmentsThis is a paid partnership between Salon Eva Michelle and Boston Magazine's City/Studio